rardooba/react-oneforall-modal/README.md

 # Modal plugin for React

-This is a simple react modal component that you can use in any project.
-The modal adds itself to the DOM as a fixed position element so you can add it to any component on your app.
+This is a simple react modal component that you can use in your project.
+The modal is added to the foreground DOM as a fixed-position with a transparent overlay.
+Do not hesitate to give me feedback so that we can improve this component together. `#oneforallallforone`

 ## Features